-Both ponds are open year-round and have more modest fisheries for bass and panfish species, especially Walter Wirth.
+Both ponds are open year-round and have more modest fisheries for bass and panfish species.

 Walter Wirth Lake Fishing

-At 20 acres, this is the larger of the two stocked ponds in Salem and also gets the lion’s share of hatchery trout, often in batches of about 2,000 fish, give or take a few hundred.
+At 20 acres, this is the larger of the two stocked ponds in Salem.
+Historically it has gotten the lion’s share of hatchery trout, often in batches of about 1,000 to 2,000 fish, give or take a few hundred.

-In fact, Walter Wirth can get some 25,000 or more trout over the course of a calendar year; that’s as many fish as many of the region’s must larger reservoirs receive annually, but spread out over time and in a more easily fished location.
+In fact, until recent years, Walter Wirth often would get close to the 20,000 mark with stocked trout over the course of a calendar year; that’s as many fish as many of the region’s must larger reservoirs receive annually, but spread out over time and in a more easily fished location.

 Bank access at the lake is very easy to come by, including availability of an accessible fishing platform appropriate for anglers with disabilities.